Bangladesh - BD - BGD - BAN - South Asia

 chief of state: President Mohammad Shahabuddin CHUPPI (since 24 April 2023)

-head of government: Prime Minister Sheikh HASINA Wazed (since 6 January 2009)
+head of government: Interim Prime Minister Muhammad YUNUS (since 8 August 2024)

 cabinet: Cabinet selected by the prime minister, appointed by the president

-elections/appointments: president indirectly elected by the National Parliament for a 5-year term (eligible for a second term); election last held on 13 February 2023 (next to be held by 2028); the president appoints as prime minister the majority party leader in the National Parliament
+election/appointment process: president indirectly elected by the National Parliament for a 5-year term (eligible for a second term); the president appoints as prime minister the majority party leader in the National Parliament

 election results: President Mohammad Shahabuddin CHUPPI (AL) elected unopposed by the National Parliament; Sheikh HASINA reappointed prime minister for a fifth term following the 7 January 2024 parliamentary election